Psychtoolbox-3/psychtoolbox-3.github.com/linux.markdown

-If you install the package `octave-psychtoolbox-3`, your system will be automatically configured and tuned for use with Psychtoolbox under GNU/Octave.
+If you install the package `octave-psychtoolbox-3`, your system will be mostly automatically configured and tuned for use with Psychtoolbox under GNU/Octave.
+You should still follow the steps "After basic installation" below though:

     sudo apt-get install octave-psychtoolbox-3